use-ink/ink-docs/docs/intro/migrate-to-parachain.md

 3. Relative poor performance of interpreted smart contract (untrusted) code compared to pre-compiled Parachain runtime (trusted) code.
 4. Limited access to the host chain environment and any special functionality provided by an extensive suite of customisable FRAME pallets.

 Once a web3 application has proven it can work, the team may consider "upgrading" to a Parachain to unlock the full power of a dedicated App Chain.
-Compared to developing and deploying a smart contract, this requires considerably more time and expertise, which is why it is encouraged to start with `ink!` where possible, at least at the prototype stage.
+Compared to developing and deploying a smart contract, this requires considerably more time and expertise, which is why we encourage to start with `ink!` where possible, at least at the prototype stage.

-Much of the difficulty in launching a Parachain comes in configuring a node implementation, bootstrapping and maintaining a collator network, deploying to testnets, managing infrastructure, acquiring "Coretime" (previously via a slot auction).
+Much of the difficulty in launching a parachain comes in configuring a node implementation, bootstrapping and maintaining a collator network, deploying to testnets, managing infrastructure, acquiring "Coretime" (previously via a slot auction).
 All of which is time consuming and costly.
 This is important to note because this guide will focus on the migration of the code from `ink!` to `FRAME`, which might be a learning curve but overall a minor part of the overall migration, and a one-off cost.

 ## Utilizing existing FRAME pallets